bespoyasov/refactor-like-a-superhero/manuscript-en/README.md

 ---

-It is a book about how to efficiently refactor code.
-In it, we'll discuss the benefits of refactoring for developers and business, how to search for problems in your code, and how to solve them.
+It is a book about how to refactor code efficiently and without pain.
+In it, we'll discuss the benefits of refactoring for development and business, explore how to search for problems in your code, and investigate possible solutions for those problems.

+We will use code examples primarily in JavaScript and sometimes in TypeScript.
+However, the technics we're going to discuss can be used in other high-level languages as well.
+So if you don't code in JS/TS but feel comfortable around them, you might find something that you can adopt to your language too.

 ## [Table of Contents](./TOC.md)